-(model, part number)
+(model, hardware part number, firmware part number, software version or part number)

 - Digital message

 - Bit rate

 - Rise and fall times of the modulation waveform

 - Modulation Index (positive/negative)

 - Output power

 - Frequency stability (short, medium)

 Note: Beacon manufacturer shall provide technical data on the beacon frequency generation to demonstrate that the frequency stability tests at ambient temperature are sufficient for ensuring that each production beacon will exhibit frequency stability performance similar to the beacon submitted for type approval over the complete operating temperature range.
 If such assurance of adequate performance over the complete operating temperature range cannot be deduced from the technical data provided and the frequency stability test results at ambient temperature, a thermal gradient test shall be performed on all production units.